jan-casas/vsc-compute-dash/README.md

-# Unlocking Business Intelligence for Manufacturers with Compute Version Control
+# Unlocking Business Intelligence for AEC Manufacturers with Compute Version Control

 _In the Architecture, Engineering, and Construction (AEC) sector, there is a lack of flexibility present in disciplines such as software development, where specific libraries can be easily imported